MicrosoftDocs/cpp-docs/docs/atl/reference/compiler-options-macros.md

 When [_ATL_ENABLE_PTM_WARNING](#_atl_enable_ptm_warning) is not defined (the default case), ATL/MFC disables the C4867 error in macro maps (notably message maps) so that code that was created in earlier versions can continue to build as before.
 If you define **_ATL_ENABLE_PTM_WARNING**, your code should be C++ standard compliant.

-However, the non-standard form has been deprecated, so you need to move existing code to C++ standard compliant syntax.
-For example, the following:
+However, the non-standard form has been deprecated.
+You need to move existing code to C++ standard compliant syntax.
+For example, the following code:

 [!code-cpp[NVC_MFCListView#14](../../atl/reference/codesnippet/cpp/compiler-options-macros_2.cpp)]